nobodyhere4/YAMS/docs/README.md

 ---
-description: Welcome to your team’s developer platform
+description: Welcome to Yet Another Mechanism Systems!
+A modern and easy solution to mechanism programming!
 layout:
   width: wide
   title: